Statement

 Sometimes the artistic process stops here.
 Or, I may collage on the sculpture, paint it, or compress it to make a printing plate.
 Or I might weave lights inside the sculpture.
 Or silk threads.
 Other times, using plaster or another agent, I harden the sculpture to be like stone.

-A Goddess Nike mask just pulled out of a plaster face mold.
+A mask just pulled out of a plaster face mold.